rydmike/flex_color_picker/README.md

 ### Live Web Demo

 You can also try a live Web demo of the [**FlexColorPicker here**](https://rydmike.com/flexcolorpicker).
-With the Web demo you can modify most of the color picker's API values and use it as a tool to find a style that fits your application.
+With the Web demo, you can modify most of the color picker's API values and use it as a tool to find a style that fits your application.

 The source code for the Web demo, which is a bit more elaborate example than examples normally are, is also bundled with the package source code in the "example/lib/demo" folder.

 > **IMPORTANT:** If the color picker's opacity slider feature is used on WEB builds `enableOpacity: true`, then you
-> must build using the SKIA **canvaskit** renderer only.
-The opacity slider uses `ImageShader`, a Flutter API that
+> may prefer using the SKIA **canvaskit** renderer on builds with older Flutter versions.
+The opacity slider
-> was not yet available on **html** builds, at least not in version stable 2.2.1.
+> uses `ImageShader`, a Flutter API that is not available on **html** builds, at least not in the stable 2.2.1 version
 >
 > ```
 > flutter run -d chrome --web-renderer canvaskit
 > flutter build web --web-renderer canvaskit
 > ```
-> For more information see https://flutter.dev/docs/development/tools/web-renderers
+> For more information, see https://flutter.dev/docs/development/tools/web-renderers
 >
 > **UPDATE Feb 18, 2022:** When using Flutter stable version 2.10.1, the `ImageShader` API
 > seems to be available and working also when using --web-renderer html, build.
 However, if you
-> run into issues with the opacity slider on web builds, try using canvaskit, instead of auto or
+> run into issues with the opacity slider on web builds, prefer using canvaskit instead of auto or
-> html renderer when you build the Web app.
+> html renderer when you use the `ColorPicker` in web apps and enable the opacity slider.

-The Web demo has a responsive view, that expands into maximum four separately scrollable columns.
+The Web demo has a responsive view that expands into maximum four separately scrollable columns.
 The columns contain a massive amount of controls that you can use to adjust the color picker's settings.
 On a 1080p desktop screen, you can see most of the settings at the same time as the color picker.
-With this you can test the settings and see their impact on the picker as you adjust them.
+With this, you can test the settings and see their impact on the picker as you adjust them.

 The Web demo also has tooltips for each setting control.
 The tooltips show the name of the API it modifies and its current value.
-With this feature you can use the web demo as a tool configure the color picker to a desired style, and find the APIs and values that you used.
+With this feature, you can use the web demo as a tool to configure the color picker to a desired style, and find the APIs and values that you used.

-The same toggle that is used to turn OFF the tooltips in the color picker, also turns OFF the API tooltips in the demo, in case they get in the way.
+The same toggle that is used to turn OFF the tooltips in the color picker also turns OFF the API tooltips in the demo, in case they get in the way.
 By default, the tooltips are ON, to show the used API and its current value.

-The **FlexColorPicker** web demo also persist the settings as you change them.
+The **FlexColorPicker** web demo also persists the settings as you change them.
 The next time you use it, with the same device and browser, it will restore the configuration that you left it in last time you used it.
 You can reset the settings to their start default values as well.